xanderhub/nice-recording-pr-template/pull_request_template.md

 - [ ] 🔁 CI
 - [ ] ⏩ Revert

-## Validate the following:

-- [ ] Sonar local scan passed
-- [ ] Black Duck local scan passed
-- [ ] Veracode local scan passed
-- [ ] Local IT and UT are passing
-- [ ] All above are not relevant for this PR

 ## Any new test(s) added?:

 - [ ] 🔧 Unit test(s)